Saudi Arabia (Kingdom of Saudi Arabia)

 TAXIS (marked green cabs) are very convenient way of getting around.
 First km $2, onward $0.5/per km.

-Food steps - try one of the best cuisines in the world.
+One of the best cuisines in the world.

 Where to eat in Riyadh?